MihribanEvren/react-parallax-effect/README.md

 ### 📋 Features

 - Smooth parallax scrolling effect.
-- Fully responsive design using Tailwind CSS.
+- Fully responsive design using Tailwind.
 - Animations and transitions powered by Framer Motion.
 - Easy to extend and customize.

 ### 🛠️ Tools & Technologies

 - **React:** For building the UI components.
-- **Tailwind CSS:** For styling and responsive design.
+- **Tailwind:** For styling and responsive design.
 - **Framer Motion:** For animations and parallax movement.

 ### Installation